Ansible-Policy-as-Code/tutorial-ibmcloud/docs/APPENDIX.md

 OPA provides [annotation-based metadata processing](https://www.openpolicyagent.org/docs/latest/annotations/).
 This can be used to easily generate human-readable policy documentation using code.

-Included in this repository is a script to generate the docs at `policies/POLICIES.md` using [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) template engine (Note: this is the same engine that Ansible uses).
+Included in this repository is a script to generate the docs in [POLICIES.md](POLICIES.md) using [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) template engine (Note: this is the same engine that Ansible uses).

 As a pre-requisite you must install OPA & Jinja CLI using the following commands.